DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2023/03/29
-- Added Tiago's chracter B3llial as an NPC, you can receive free items everyday from him, visit him at Alleyway in Market area, B3llial will be available during March and September
+- Added Tiago's chracter B3llial as an NPC, you can receive free items everyday from him, visit him at Alleyway in Market area, B3llial will be available during March and September every year

 ### 2023/03/21
 - You can now hide NPC images by toggling "hide npc" option in setting menu